supuflounder/fp/ReadMe.txt

 The representation also allows you to see the hexadecimal value of the mantissa, and edit it by changing the hex value displayed.

-There are four buttons to select specific representations, such as +inf, -inf, +Nan and -NaN.
+There are four buttons to select specific representations, such as `+inf`, `-inf`, `+Nan` and `-NaN`.
 For the NaN representations, an exponent of all 1s and a nonzero mantissa is a NaN, and I arbitrarily chose to set the low-order bit of the mantissa to represent these values.
 You can experiment with other bits.

 Together, all of these controls allow you to manipulate what is called the number.